 Scrapbooking is a fun activity and a beautiful way to record memories and notable events.
 You can purchase tons of supplies for scrapbooking at your local craft store or online, but doing that gets expensive and requires storage space until you use the items.

 However, it’s an entirely different ballgame if you put your Cricut machine to good use!
 You can save money, time, and storage.
-In addition, you can create unique and personalized items for the perfect touch that your project needs (that you can’t find anywhere else).
+In addition, you can create unique and personalized layouts, embellishments, and titles for the perfect touch that your project needs (that you can’t find anywhere else).